FixBD/Educare/readme.txt

 ### Why was this plugin created?

 Currently, there are no alternative way to manage students and publish results in WordPress by default.
 I wasn't satisfied with some educational plugins available in WP plugins directory.
 Yes, some of them are good, but nothing fit what I had in mind perfectly.
-And all of this requred a lot of money to use there premium Features.
+And all of this requred a lot of money to use there premium features.

 So, I just built something that I actually enjoyed and used lots of premium features without any charge!.